javascript-tutorial/pt.javascript.info/1-js/02-first-steps/12-while-for/2-which-value-while/task.md

 ---

-# Quais valores o loop while retorna?
+# Which values does the while loop show?

-Para cada iteração dos loops, anote o valor que ele retorna, depois compare com a solução.
+For every loop iteration, write down which value it outputs and then compare it with the solution.

-Ambos os loops retornam em `alert` os mesmo valores, ou não?
+Both loops `alert` the same values, or not?

-1. A forma prefixada `++i`:
+1. The prefix form `++i`:

     ```js
     let i = 0;
     while (++i < 5) alert( i );
     ```
-2. A forma posfixada `i++`:
+2. The postfix form `i++`

     ```js
     let i = 0;